 Citizens are warned that a new rule came, that a new law was added to the legal framework, that a new policy will guide its enforcement – ministers proclaim, press release announces – and so on, and so on, and so on… –, however no difference is brought to ground – where it should be.

+Notwithstanding, Khushi Parisara ventures to insist on the vast and precise issues that are uprising the vulnerability of the utmost sensitive coastal milieus.
 Then, trying to get the coordination of the responsible governing bodies to reverse the situation, Khushi Parisara submitted several addresses to the authorities

 SAMPLE OF DETAILED PLEADINGS